-Option II The student may serve out-of-school suspension - academic penalty Students may not be on campus the day of a suspension and may not participate in any extracurricular activities.
+The student may be assigned out-of-school suspension - academic penalty: Students may not be on campus the day of a suspension and may not participate in any extra-curricular activities.

 Regular classroom work missed during suspension must be made up by the student and must meet the standards of the classroom teacher.